 So why are there some people who seem to have everything going for them find themselves yet living on the edge of employment.
 These people are often quite good at finding potential jobs and very convincing in interviews.
 They can literally talk themselves into a job with multiple interviews.
 So how could a person like that have difficulties keeping a job?

 The Chronically Unemployed are painful to watch–especially if you’ve ever been one.
 The network hears the news–Hubert is out of work again.
 How many does this make?
 Then comes the downward spiral.
 First there are months of unemployment followed by taking a lesser paying job with fewer opportunities at companies that has limited possibilities to survive.
-Unfortunately this cycle will continue through multiple professional and personal crises.
+Unfortunately this cycle will often continue through multiple professional and personal crises.

 Of all the people we work with, I find the chronically unemployed are the most difficult to help.
-Over the years I have discovered a pattern that I think is quite common
+Over the years I have discovered a pattern that I think is quite common.

-They are Surprised People Don’t See them as Star Players When They Walk in the Door.
+They are Surprised People Don’t See Them as Star Players When They Walk in the Door.
 Many people chronically fired were actually students who excelled.
 They studied their books, went to lectures, and scored high on tests.
 They were stars on sports teams where there were fixed rules and a trophy at the end of the game.
-They are shocked that their early successes in academics and sports don’t take them far in the workplace where team goals are flexible and change quickly and that relationships are the key.
+They are shocked that their early successes in academics and sports don’t take them far in the workplace where team goals are flexible and change quickly and where relationships are the key.

-They Have Zero Ability to be Self-Reflective.
-One of the most important skills a person has is to be able to step out of his/her own skin, and to see themselves as others see them with strengths and weaknesses.
+They Have Zero Ability to Be Self-Reflective.
+One of the most important skills a person has is to be able to step out of his/her own skin and to see themselves as others see them with strengths and weaknesses.
 The Chronically Unemployed has no mirror to look into.
 In their view, their bosses just don’t get it and they see their team colleagues as deeply flawed and totally clueless.
 They are never wrong or to blame for where they stand.